-Gridiron is presented on by the Kansas Pro Chapter of the Society of Professional Journalists, and its purpose is to raise money for journalism scholarships for Kansas college students.
+Gridiron is presented by the Kansas Pro Chapter of the Society of Professional Journalists, and its purpose is to raise money for journalism scholarships for Kansas college students.
 Each year, Gridiron awards at least $7,000 worth of scholarship money.
-For 2018-19, SPJ intends to award $11,000 in scholarships.
+For 2018-19, SPJ will award $12,500 in scholarships.

 Scholarships include but are not limited to:

 Eligibility: Students must have a passion for First Amendment rights.
 Preference is given to students with an interest in investigative journalism.

 The Bill Warren Scholarships are from donations by Wichita businessman Bill Warren to promote the importance of journalism in general and investigative journalism in particular.

 Eligibility: Must have 3.0 GPA or better.
 Must have demonstrated involvement in student and/or professional news media.

 This scholarship honors the memory of former Associated Press journalist Mike Bates, who covered central and western Kansas and specialized in agricultural reporting.
 During his lengthy career, Bates covered the 1991 tornado that devastated Andover, the Karen Silkwood trial, and the six-week Wichita abortion protests in 1991.
 Bates was president of the Kansas Pro Chapter at the time of his death from lymphoma in 1996.